 Many companies have a designated safety compliance officer whose job is to ensure that the company and its equipment is in compliance with OSHA rules and regulations.
 Additionally, most companies are required to keep logs of their safety inspections and safety meetings.
 These records can be very useful in determining whether all rules were met or whether corners were cut to save time and/or money at the expense of safety.
 It is critical that you have an attorney who knows to go after all of these records, check them for accuracy and/or signs of falsification and use them to your advantage against the safety compliance officer who will undoubtedly deny any malfeasance.

-At Simmons and Fletcher, we recognize that safety inspections and safety compliance is an absolute necessity.
+At Simmons and Fletcher, P.C., we recognize that safety inspections and safety compliance is an absolute necessity.
 We have helped victims recover in cases where a company’s failure to comply with OSHA rules and even its own in house safety rules proved to be the key to winning the case.
-Call us today for a free no obligation consultation about your case at: 1-800-298-0111.
+Call us today for a free no obligation consultation about your on the job injury case at: 1-800-298-0111.
 The initial consultation is always free and you pay nothing unless we win your case.